-Students in the PhD in mechanical engineering program will be instructed in advanced core principles and have the chance to conduct research that will ultimately help solve problems in energy, health care, security and transportation.
+Students in the PhD in Mechanical Engineering program will be instructed in advanced core principles and have the opportunity to conduct research that will ultimately help solve problems in energy, healthcare, security and transportation.

 School: Erik Jonsson School of Engineering and Computer Science

 Program: Mechanical Engineering

 Degree requirements: Master's or bachelor's degree in engineering or one of the natural sciences from an accredited U.S. institution, or from a comparable institution abroad

 GPA: Minimum of 3.3 on a 4.0 scale